Start location: unclassified road west of Tomcork (NJ 040 468)

 OS Landranger 27 (Nairn & Forres) & 28 (Elgin, Dufftown & surrounding area)

-However, this old track is also called the Lone Road.
+However, this old track is perhaps better known as the Lone Road.
 It is interesting to note that the OS 6" 1st edition mapping (1843-1882) marks both Lone (a building at NJ077483) and the Lone Burn.
 Is Lone the building so-called because it was alone, or was it mis-spelt and named after its location on the Loan Road?
 The road certainly travels through lonely country, so although it could be named for the building, could its name be a play on words?
 It is also said to have been used by folk that preferred to be alone, such as cattle reivers or illicit distillers.

 The Heritage Paths project would very much welcome further details about the use of this old route, and particularly any additional evidence relating to name derivation.